NCERT Solutions for Class 12 Maths Chapter 12 Miscellaneous Exercise – CBSE Term I Free PDF Download

 C (40, 100) | 470 | Minimum |

-The maximum value of z is 470 at (40, 100)
+The maximum value of z is 470 at (40, 100).

-Therefore, 40 bags of brand P and 100 bags of brand Q should be added to the garden to minimize the amount of nitrogen
+Therefore, 40 bags of brand P and 100 bags of brand Q should be added to the garden to minimise the amount of nitrogen.

 Hence, the minimum amount of nitrogen added to the garden is 470 kg.

 9. Refer to Question 8.
-If the grower wants to maximize the amount of nitrogen added to the garden, how many bags of each brand should be added?
+If the grower wants to maximise the amount of nitrogen added to the garden, how many bags of each brand should be added?
 What is the maximum amount of nitrogen added?

 Solution:

-Let the fruit grower use x bags of brand P and y bags of brand Q respectively
+Let the fruit grower use x bags of brand P and y bags of brand Q, respectively.

-The problem can be formulated as given below
+The problem can be formulated as given below:

-Maximize z = 3x + 3.5y ……….. (i)
+Maximise z = 3x + 3.5y ……….. (i)

 Subject to the constraints,